KaiyuanHu/Statoil-C-CORE-Iceberg-Classifier-Challenge/proposal.md

     - Try to use different optimization function to optimize the model.
 4. Train the CNN model.
     - Adjust parameters to optimize the model.
+    - Compare the performance of this model with the benchmark model.
 5. Write report.
     - Write the final report as required.